SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 ### Volatile subscriptions

 When subscribing, it is possible to pass in an optional boolean "isVolatile" query parameter set to true.
-Note that there is no need to mark a subscription as shared - only the token is marked shared, but here it's both (token has isVolatile and isShared).
+Note that there is no need to mark a subscription as shared - only the token is marked shared.
+Both token and subscriptions have isVolatile but only token has both isVolatile and isShared.
 This changes the subscription to not persist notifications for the named subscription.
 They are effectively only buffered in memory and can be discarded if they are not consumed quickly enough or on node failure.
 Note that there can be both volatile and ordinary (non-volatile or persistent) subscriptions on a managed object with the same subscription name.
-These count as separate subscriptions and can be consumed by a subscriber using a token with the corresponding `isVolatile` equals true or false.
+These count as separate subscriptions and can be consumed by a subscriber using a token with the corresponding `isVolatile` equal to true or false.

 ### Unsubscribing a subscriber